Bikz/gdot-ai-commit/README.md

 - **"Command not found: g."**: Ensure the installation directory (`~/.local/bin`) is correctly added to your `$PATH` environment variable and you've restarted your terminal or sourced your shell profile.
 - **"Error: 'jq' command not found..."**: Install `jq` using your system's package manager (e.g., `brew install jq` on macOS, `sudo apt install jq` on Debian/Ubuntu).
 The script requires `jq` for reliable operation.
-- **"Error: 'ollama' command not found"**: Install Ollama from [ollama.ai](https://ollama.ai).
+- **"Error: 'ollama' command not found"**: Install Ollama from [Ollama Website](https://ollama.ai).
 - **"Error: Failed to communicate with Ollama API..."**: Make sure the Ollama application or service is running (`ollama ps` or check system services).
 Check if the `OLLAMA_ENDPOINT` in the script is correct.
 - **"Error: Ollama API returned an error: model '...' not found"**: Ensure the model specified by the `MODEL` variable in the script (or `GAC_MODEL` env var) has been pulled (`ollama pull <model_name>`) and is listed in `ollama list`.

 ## Other Issues

-If you encounter any bugs or still facing other issues, please open an issue on https://github.com/Bikz/git-ai-commit/issues
+If you encounter any bugs or still facing other issues, please open an issue on [GitHub Issues](https://github.com/Bikz/git-ai-commit/issues)

 ## Uninstalling